PatternFly 6 upgrade

 Make sure that you have already completed the PatternFly 5 upgrade before attempting to support PatternFly 6.
 This will ensure that your product has addressed any necessary changes from our previous release.

-PatternFly 6 introduces exciting new features and functionality, including a visual theme refresh that's created with our new design token system.
-To learn about the most significant changes in this release, read our release highlights.
-A detailed list of all changes can be found in our major release notes.
+PatternFly 6 introduces exciting new features and functionality, as described in our release highlights.
+To support these new offerings, we've introduced a long list of changes, the details of which can be found in our major release notes.

-This guide outlines the requirements for upgrading your codebase to PatternFly 6 and provides additional resources to support your migration efforts.
+This guide outlines the steps required to upgrade your codebase to PatternFly 6 and provides additional resources to support your migration efforts.

 Get help